Proud Boys got photo ops with Miami police chief. He says he didn’t know who they were.

 Miami Police Chief Art Acevedo — who prides himself on working the street with beat cops — had recent back-to-back encounters with members of the right-wing extremist group the Proud Boys during the first demonstrations in the city in support of protesters in Cuba.

-One led to him losing his temper in an July 11 exchange caught on video by an independent journalist.
-In the clip posted on social media, Acevedo swears at a man who asked the chief why he hangs out with Marxists and Communists and supports the Black Lives Matter movement.
+One led to him losing his temper in a July 11 exchange caught on video by an independent journalist.
+In the clip posted on social media, Acevedo swears at a man who asked the chief why he hangs out with Marxists and communists and supports the Black Lives Matter movement.

-In another photo taken the next day, a smiling Acevedo posed with his left arm around Gabriel Garcia, a prominent Proud Boy member who is facing federal charges after posting video of his breach of the U.S. Capitol on Facebook during the Jan.
+In another photo taken the next day, a smiling Acevedo posed with his left arm around Gabriel Garcia, a prominent Proud Boys member who is facing federal charges after posting video on Facebook of his breach of the U.S. Capitol during the Jan.
 6 insurrection.
 In the photo, provided to the Miami Herald, Garcia is wearing a t-shirt showing the outline of a man aiming a semi-automatic rifle.

-Acevedo said he didn’t know the background of either men he encountered during the raucous demonstrations in Miami.
+Acevedo said he didn’t know the background of either man he encountered during the raucous demonstrations in Miami.

 “There are thousands of people in the crowd and some just come up to you and say can I take a picture.
 Obviously, I had no idea who that man was.
 It was a 10-second interaction,” Acevedo said of his photo with Garcia.
 “I hope the federal judge pays close attention to his actions.”